Melva and Barnabus from the live Melva show

 Young Participant

-“As a sufferer of anxiety and a worrier from a young age, I can’t tell you how important the show is for young (and old) audiences.”
+“As a sufferer of anxiety and a worrier from a young age, I can’t tell you how important Melva is for young (and old) audiences.”

 Audience Member